MartinMuzatko/Cube2Mapping/README.md

 - 5 - rifle trickjump height
 - 6.5 - Maximum jump range

+This depends a lot on the core game mechanics that define how high you can jump, how fast you can run and how quickly you fall.
+Just to name a few.
+These define how you can lay out your level building blocks, to be pleasently reachable.

 # 3. Layout

 Creating a layout is the first step for beginning a project.
 You maybe have already an elaborate idea in beforehand about the theme, look or feel of the map.
-But this is not mandatory, most of the maps need only a little impulse of an idea to get started.
+But this is not mandatory, design and layout may or may not be coupled.
+Genericly speaking: Terrain does not have to be a desert, a grass landscape or snowed in, in order to be a hill or a rock.
+But the details of the theme define

 The most casual maps I make are the best.
 A theme can restrict, so I rather add the theme later on.
 Layouts are so flexible that you can make them use any theme.
 Of course, while medieval castles require to have big walls and space stations to float in midair and have certain elements like antennas or for the medieval example: towers, terrain etc. You will see that this is not important to the layout.
 We will go through the creation step by step.
 We have to know a few little things before we get started.